2014 Thai coup d'état: Background

 Thailand's politics system changed from absolute monarchy to democracy in the Siamese revolution of 1932.
 More than 10 coups occurred before the 1997 constitution of Thailand, widely hailed as a landmark in Thai democratic constitutional reform, was enacted.
 Four years later, Thaksin Shinawatra had become the first prime minister of Thailand to complete a full term in office, and his rule is generally agreed to have been one of the most distinctive in the country's modern history.
 After 2005–2006 Thai political crisis led by the People's Alliance for Democracy, Thaksin was overthrown in a military coup on 19 September 2006, accused of lèse-majesté.
 His Thai Rak Thai Party was outlawed and he was barred from political activity.
 Thaksin has since lived in self-imposed exile.
 He was sentenced in absentia to two years in jail for abuse of power.
-From abroad he has continued to influence Thai politics, through the People's Power Party that ruled in 2008, and its successor organisation Pheu Thai Party, as well as the United Front for Democracy Against Dictatorship or Red Shirts movement that were crackdown by Anupong Paochinda and Prayut Chan-o-cha army, Abhisit Vejjajiva and Suthep Thaugsuban's Democrat Party government in 2010.
+From abroad he has continued to influence Thai politics, through the People's Power Party that ruled in 2008, and its successor organisation Pheu Thai Party, as well as the United Front for Democracy Against Dictatorship or Red Shirts movement that were cracked down by Anupong Paochinda and Prayut Chan-o-cha's army, together with the Abhisit Vejjajiva and Suthep Thaugsuban's Democrat Party government, in 2010.